capitano-futuro/hello-world/README.md

 Is Monero community a cult?

 I tend to dislike the word "cult".
-It implies a religious organisation, whereas MMLs [what do you mean? - Modern and Medieval Languages? ;)]and fringe political groups use the same methods of manipluation.
+It implies a religious organisation, whereas MLM's (Multi-level Marketing) and fringe political groups use the same methods of manipluation.

 With regards to Monero it is impossible to say if people that wish "my mother was our lord's groupie" or crowning themselves as "easily the most prestigious coin" are genuine.
 Or are they just stroking egos in hopes of moving up the community ladder?
 However, Monero community has a lot of cult-like characteristics.
 This includes a bottom caste of people, that sacrifice their time and money for "magical crypto friendship" (Riccardo Spagni is pretty much mocking them with his podcast series).
 And of course insider doctrine - Do you want to hear about Monero's Lord and saviour of NASA, Howard Chu?